IDEA Disability Term

 A case manager is assigned to gather data related to the student's current levels of performance, including parent input.
 An observation is conducted in the child's learning environment to document the child's academic performance and behavior in the areas of difficulty, and to note the relationship between the behavior observed and the child's academic functioning.
 Parent and staff input, a records review and observation are used to rule out the following factors as the primary cause of the student's failure to progress satisfactorily: a vision, hearing or orthopedic disability; mental retardation; emotional disturbance; cultural factors; environmental or economic disadvantage including lack of school attendance or experience, or a disruptive pattern of school enrollment; or limited English proficiency.

 A certified school psychologist conducts a comprehensive battery of tests, including cognitive and achievement testing, and uses other recognized instruments, as needed.
-Once other significant factors have been ruled out, the Kennett Consolidated School District requires a severe discrepancy at the .05 level of significance between a student's scores on standardized tests of intellectual ability and achievement, or in relation to age or grade, as well as psychometric evidence of a disorder of one or more basic psychological processes involved in the understanding of, or in using language.
+Once other significant factors have been ruled out, the Upper Darby School District requires a severe discrepancy at the .05 level of significance between a student's scores on standardized tests of intellectual ability and achievement, or in relation to age or grade, as well as psychometric evidence of a disorder of one or more basic psychological processes involved in the understanding of, or in using language.
 Learning disabilities are identified in the following areas: basic reading skill, reading fluency, reading comprehension, mathematics calculation, mathematics problem solving, and written expression.